jpertile/ANTH801/README.md

 The Corley-et-al. files include my code used to reproduce Corley et al. 2021.
 The rmd file is an r-markdown file, which can be read in R. The html file can be viewed in a browser, but must be downloaded first (do not attempt to read it in github).
 The corley data file must be downloaded to your device to run the code in R. PLEASE MAKE SURE THAT YOU CHANGE THE PATH NAMES TO THE CORRECT PATH NAME FOR YOUR DEVICE OR THE CODE WILL FAIL.
 The pathname is set to run using my own device at the moment.
 If you run into too much trouble with this, just download the html file and view the code there instead.

+## S10
+The reproducability evaluation sheet includes information on how I evaluated the selected journal articles using the criteria provided in the appendix tables A1 and A2.

+## S11
+The reproduced results table includes information on the reproduced results compared to the published results (this is also included in the main text, although formatted differently).